920 Spring Avenue, Elkins Park, Montgomery County, Pennsylvania

 The house, gate lodge and various outbuildings are still standing in good condition within the original stone and wrought-iron fence.
 However, Lynnewood's future remains very much uncertain, but many hope its fate will not follow that of Whitemarsh Hall.
 It is currently owned by Richard Yoon of the First Korean Church of New York.
 But, it remains vacant due to zoning regulations, and currently on the market for $15.5 million.

-If you are related to anyone who has ever lived or worked at Lynnewood Hall, or you just simply love it, record your place in its history today by going to the top of the page and "Connect" - become a part of its history, and help save "the last American Versailles".
+If you are related to anyone who has ever lived or worked at Lynnewood Hall, or you just simply love it, record your place in its history today by going to the bottom of the page: "Connect," become a part of its history, and help save "the last American Versailles".

 Richard j Spain loves Lynnewood Hall